 Finely chop 1 medium onion.

-Peeled and diced 2-3 medium carrots.
+Peeled and chopped 2-3 medium-sized carrots.

 Dice 2 celery stalks.